ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 - Short cutoff may lead to an increase in the temperature of the system over time.
 - The best practice is to carry out trial simulations without temperature control to test it for energy leaks or sources before a production run.

-## Truncation of the Electrostatic Interactions
-- The electrostatic interaction is divided into two parts: a short-range and a long-range.
-- The short-range contribution is calculated by exact summation.
-- The forces beyond the cutoff radius are approximated using Particle-Mesh Ewald (PME) method.

 <br>
 > ## Challenge: Truncation of VDW Interactions
 >
 > Which truncation method modifies VDW interactions only near the cut-off distance?